 CREDIT DESIGNATION STATEMENT

-Med Learning Group designates this web-based activity for a maximum of 1.5 AMA Category 1 Credits™.
+Med Learning Group designates this online activity for a maximum of 1.5 AMA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the enduring activity.

 NURSING CREDIT INFORMATION

-This program would be beneficial for nurses involved in the treatment and management of patients with DR.
+Purpose: This program would be beneficial for nurses involved in the care of patients with atopic diseases including asthma, CRSwNP, and AD.

 CNE Credits: 1.5 ANCC Contact Hours.